ubvu/ResearchMadeReadable/docs/deployment.md

-# Deployment Guide for ResearchLens
+# Deployment Guide for Research made Readable

-This guide provides instructions for deploying the ResearchLens application on an external Virtual Machine (VM).
+This guide provides instructions for deploying the Research made Readable application on an external Virtual Machine (VM).

 ## Prerequisites